Ann VanderMeer

-Notable books published by Buzz City Press

-Books published by Buzzcity Press include the Theodore Sturgeon Award finalist Dradin, In Love by Jeff VanderMeer and the International Horror Guild Award-winning The Divinity Student by Michael Cisco.

 Works edited

 VanderMeer was the fiction editor for Weird Tales magazine from 2007 until its purchase by Marvin Kaye in 2011, and is a guest editor for the new Best American Fantasy series from Prime Books.
 She also edited Fast Ships, Black Sails (Nightshade Books), Last Drink Bird Head, and Love-Drunk Book Heads.

 VanderMeer has partnered with her husband, author Jeff VanderMeer, on The Kosher Guide to Imaginary Animals.
 She has also partnered with Jeff on editing projects such as the World Fantasy Award-winning Leviathan series and the Hugo finalist The Thackery T. Lambshead Pocket Guide to Eccentric & Discredited Diseases.
 Recent collaborations include The New Weird, Steampunk, and Steampunk II: Steampunk Reloaded, published by Tachyon Publications.
 In the fall of 2011, Ann and Jeff VanderMeer founded Weird Fiction Review, an online magazine dealing in weird fiction.
-The Time Traveler's Almanac will be published in March 2014.
+The Time Traveler's Almanac was published in March 2014.

 In October 2012, VanderMeer edited a third volume of the Steampunk series, Steampunk III: Steampunk Revolution, also published by Tachyon Publications.

 Ann and Jeff VanderMeer live in Tallahassee, Florida.